 I listened to him in the background and couldn’t help agreeing with what he said.
 I mean what is the point of going to new places without experiencing the culture, and the very way of life that a new surrounding brings?
 Continue reading

 I cry a lot.
 Is it weird that I find it therapeutic to cry?
 If emotions get too intense because of high expectations, I cry.

 When I cry, most of the time it is over a woman.
 I am very lame, but I understand how the mechanics of the situation work.

 Whatever you perceive as lacking in your life, it takes on an enormous scale of importance.
 Whatever you pay attention to the most, it takes on a life of its own.

 In every way what I am doing is compulsive.
 I keep projecting my expectations and needs on someone else.
 I keep making these fake love scenarios that overpower my mind and emotions.

 I mean I am in that love infatuation state again.
 When I am in this state, I don’t see things clearly.
 I can’t even maintain the feeling of ease within me.
 There’s just so much desire.
 So much want.

-I never confessed my feelings to any girl before.
-Because I spend over a decade of time obsessing over someone who I don’t even truly know, I created so much nonsense within me.
-Yet, the nonsense I created gained so much momentum that it is nearly unstoppable.
+I never confessed my feelings to anyone before.
+Because I spend over a decade of time obsessing over someone who I don’t know, I created so much nonsense within me.
+The same nonsense I created gained so much momentum throughout the years.
 Continue reading

 “Good morning, ladies and gentlemen.
 The cross-country team is currently looking for new members to join the team.
 If some of you are interested, please join the team after school on the track and field!”
 The morning announcement team, consisting of high school students, declared as they continued with their morning ritual.